Bjorn-Christensen/MachineLearning/Templates/Object Detection/FinetunePyTorchModel.md

 - target: a dictionary which combines the bounding boxes and classes/labels associated with the input image
 - img: The input image loaded and reformatted to a tuple of torch tensors

 This example assumes that you are working with a pickle file generated from [PreprocessData.md](PreprocessData.md).
-For additional target generation techniques, such as when working with xml files, please refer to <a href="#additional-target-methods">Additional Target Methods</a>.

 ```python
 def generate_target(object):